PACER-PHII/PacerDocs/docs/source/index.rst

 PACER describes both a client component, as well as a server component.
 PACER client consists of a local database, an ELR receiver, a manager api, and a ui frontend.
-The client program can be configured to connect to one or many seperate PACER Server PACER server is a hosted supplemental service for FHIR EHR servers, designed to retrieve supplimental information for relevant cases data
+The client program can be configured to connect to one or many seperate PACER Server.
+PACER server is a hosted supplemental service for FHIR EHR servers, designed to retrieve supplimental information for relevant cases data

-For users, You can review the :doc:`client` section and :doc: `server` section for a detailed breakdown of services within each components
+For users, You can review the :doc:`client` section and :doc:`server` section for a detailed breakdown of services within each components
 For developers, direct installation instructions can be found in the :ref:`client installation` and :ref:`server installation` page.

 .. note::